Precautionary strategies should be used to minimise public health risks and to prevent spread of disease:

 - appropriate eye protection such as safety glasses or a face shield.

-After use, PPE should be carefully removed and decontaminated or disposed of into general waste as soon as practicable.
+After use, PPE should be carefully removed and decontaminated (if reusable) or disposed of into general waste as soon as practicable.

 Aerosol generating procedures